Skip to content

 order moves to #paid

-No > prefix - this event is internal to the system.
+No (api) suffix - this event is internal to the system.

 Receiving Events

-Use on :event from @actor or on> :event from @actor:
+Use on :event from @actor for internal events or on :event from @actor (api) for external:

 flow